josephluck/helix/docs/Models/Nesting.md

 # Nesting

-So far, we've made a simple model that can fetch posts from an API and set the posts in state.
-However, as we build out our application, we'll be creating many models that serve different purposes, for example, there'll be a model to control the authentication and user logic and another model to allow the user to create a new post.
+So far, we've made a simple model that can [fetch posts](./Effects) from an API and [set posts](./Reducers) in [state](./State).
+However, as we build out our application, we'll be creating many models that serve different purposes.
+For example, a model to control the authentication and user logic and another model to allow the user to create a new post.
 If we limited ourselves to one model to do all of these things, we'd struggle to keep track of everything.

-To solve this scaling problem, Helix models support "Nesting" models like [russian dolls](https://media.giphy.com/media/X8HbeXDF7nzaM/giphy.gif).
+To solve this scaling problem, Helix models support "Nesting" models.

 ```javascript
 // Top Level Application Model